 Gelatin is absolutely packed with nutrition.
 Containing essential amino acids, gelatin is an excellent source of protein.
 It’s great for joints, it will heal your gut, it’ll make your hair shiny and your skin smooth, and it will tighten up that loose skin on your belly.

 Gelatin naturally binds with water to help food and mucus pass easily through your digestive tract.
 Rumor has it that gelatin can even help reduce cellulite!

-It’s easy to add gelatin into your diet.
+It’s easy to add gelatin to your diet.
 You can mix it with broth to make a gorgeous gravy.
-Put it into your daily smoothies, or add to your juices, dips, and desserts.
+Put it into your daily smoothies, or add it to your juices, dips, and desserts.

 To get the most out of your gelatin, try to purchase unflavored gelatin from grass-fed animals.
 You can find this easily on the Internet.

 Another way to get good-for-you gelatin is by making homemade bone broth.